bitemyapp/learnhaskell/README.md

 # Installing Haskell

-## DO NOT INSTALL HASKELL PLATFORM
+## Use Stack to get going with Haskell

-Instead of following the instructions on Haskell.org, get [Stack](haskellstack.org) to get GHC installed and to build your projects.
+Get [Stack](haskellstack.org) to get GHC installed and to build your projects.

 If you don't know anything about Stack and would like an overview, check out this [comprehensive Stack video tutorial](https://www.youtube.com/watch?v=sRonIB8ZStw).

+## Also, DO NOT INSTALL HASKELL PLATFORM

+Instead of following the instructions on Haskell.org, get Stack.

-## Why not platform?
+### Why not platform?

 https://mail.haskell.org/pipermail/haskell-community/2015-September/000014.html

 # How should I learn Haskell?